Active vs. passive open enrollment: Find the right strategy

 Tips for managing an active benefits enrollment

-1. Ask employees about any benefits they’d like to see next open enrollment.
+1. Ask employees about any benefits they’d like to see in the next open enrollment.

 2. Educate employees on new and existing benefits offerings.